 Human and organizational risks

-Without a clear communication strategy to implement and proper training to implement them, the entire Microsoft fabric migration process can go in vain.
+Without a clear migration strategy framework to implement and proper training to implement them, the entire Microsoft Fabric migration roadmap can go in vain.
 Gap in-house skills related to cloud architecture, security, and management would lead to expensive mistakes and less configuration.
 Due to this, employees and team members resist new systems and processes.

 Security and compliance risks